Lukas Franks PI

 “And have you reported this to the police?”

 “No, Mr. Lukas, man.
-I would just as soon if at all possible that the police are not to be involved.”
+I would just as soon if possible that the police are not involved.”

 “Any particular reason?”